-What is an eRedbook?
+What is the eRedbook?

-The eRedbook is the digital version of the paper red book.
-Currently this is being offered in addition to the paper copy, but over time it will replace the paper copy for those who prefer the digital version.
+The eRedbook is the digital version of the paper red book, the personal child health record given by the NHS to every newborn baby to record their development from birth to age five.
+Currently the eRedbook is being offered in addition to the paper copy, but over time it will replace the paper copy for those who prefer the digital version.

 - timelines and reminders about screenings, health reviews and immunisations

 - growth measurements and charts

 - information and advice on a child’s developmental ‘firsts’ such as feeding, moving, words